Victory Capital Management Inc. Has $19.13 Million Position in NeoGenomics, Inc. (NASDAQ:NEO)

 A number of other institutional investors and hedge funds have also recently modified their holdings of the business.
 Captrust Financial Advisors grew its holdings in NeoGenomics by 516.3% during the 1st quarter.
 Captrust Financial Advisors now owns 1,325 shares of the medical research company’s stock worth $64,000 after acquiring an additional 1,110 shares during the last quarter.
 HighMark Wealth Management LLC lifted its holdings in NeoGenomics by 641.8% during the 2nd quarter.
 HighMark Wealth Management LLC now owns 2,767 shares of the medical research company’s stock worth $125,000 after buying an additional 2,394 shares during the period.
 First Mercantile Trust Co. lifted its holdings in NeoGenomics by 69.8% during the 1st quarter.
 First Mercantile Trust Co. now owns 2,805 shares of the medical research company’s stock worth $135,000 after buying an additional 1,153 shares during the period.
 Nkcfo LLC acquired a new position in NeoGenomics during the 2nd quarter worth about $140,000.
 Finally, Solstein Capital LLC acquired a new position in NeoGenomics during the 1st quarter worth about $183,000.
 82.83% of the stock is owned by institutional investors and hedge funds.

 Several research analysts have commented on NEO shares.
 Morgan Stanley cut their target price on NeoGenomics from $64.00 to $58.00 and set an “overweight” rating on the stock in a report on Monday, August 9th.
 Needham & Company LLC restated a “buy” rating and set a $55.00 price target on shares of NeoGenomics in a report on Monday, August 9th.
-Benchmark raised their price target on shares of NeoGenomics from $46.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
 The Goldman Sachs Group started coverage on shares of NeoGenomics in a report on Thursday, June 3rd.
 They set a “buy” rating and a $55.00 price target for the company.
-Finally, Zacks Investment Research upgraded NeoGenomics from a “sell” rating to a “hold” rating in a report on Tuesday, August 17th.
+Zacks Investment Research upgraded NeoGenomics from a “sell” rating to a “hold” rating in a report on Tuesday, August 17th.
+Finally, Benchmark increased their price target on NeoGenomics from $46.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, August 26th.
 Two analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, NeoGenomics has an average rating of “Buy” and an average target price of $52.28.

 NeoGenomics stock opened at $50.25 on Thursday.
 The stock’s 50 day moving average price is $44.97 and its two-hundred day moving average price is $45.81.
 NeoGenomics, Inc. has a 52-week low of $34.18 and a 52-week high of $61.57.
 The stock has a market capitalization of $6.17 billion, a price-to-earnings ratio of 88.16 and a beta of 0.68.
 The company has a debt-to-equity ratio of 0.46, a quick ratio of 7.07 and a current ratio of 7.28.